Miami Deferred Action (Acción Diferido) / DACA Lawyers

 2. Border Security.
 The Secretary of DHS will announce a South Border “command and control” campaign to coordinate and better use resources at the border.

 3. State and Local.
 Secure Communities will be discontinued and replaced by a Priority Enforcement Program (PEP).
 What it means that Secure Communities will be discontinued is unclear.
-Unclear if they will stop fingerprinting people and unplug the technology and interoperability of the federal and local databases.
+It is unclear if they will stop fingerprinting people and unplug the technology and interoperability of the federal and local databases.
 Detainers will be discontinued for all except national security cases.
 Instead of detainers, there will be a request for notification when a law enforcement entity is about to release a convicted criminal.

 4. Nothing on family detention will be included in this package.

-5. No changes to Operation Streamline which targets immigration entry and reentry for federal prosecution.
+5. No changes to Operation Streamline, which targets immigration entry and reentry for federal prosecution.

 - Deferred Action for Parents (DAP).
 Parents of U.S. citizens and lawful permanent residents (of any age, including stepchildren where a parental relationship has been established through marriage before their eighteenth birthday) who have been continuously present since 1/1/10, and who pass background checks and pay taxes, will be eligible to apply for deferred action, which will be granted for a 3-year period.
 The plan is to stand this up within 180 days (for applications to be accepted).
 Note that parents of DACA recipients are not eligible.